Reviewing Bogota Financial (BSBK) and Its Peers

 |2.21

-Bogota Financial currently has a consensus price target of $11.00, indicating a potential upside of 4.86%.
-As a group, “Savings institutions, except federal” companies have a potential downside of 10.64%.
-Given Bogota Financial’s higher possible upside, research analysts clearly believe Bogota Financial is more favorable than its competitors.
+Bogota Financial presently has a consensus price target of $11.00, indicating a potential upside of 6.28%.
+As a group, “Savings institutions, except federal” companies have a potential downside of 7.42%.
+Given Bogota Financial’s higher probable upside, analysts clearly believe Bogota Financial is more favorable than its competitors.

-Bogota Financial has a beta of 1.18, suggesting that its share price is 18% more volatile than the S&P 500.
-Comparatively, Bogota Financial’s competitors have a beta of 0.78, suggesting that their average share price is 22% less volatile than the S&P 500.
+Bogota Financial has a beta of 1.18, suggesting that its stock price is 18% more volatile than the S&P 500.
+Comparatively, Bogota Financial’s competitors have a beta of 0.78, suggesting that their average stock price is 22% less volatile than the S&P 500.

 Profitability